 Authors: Daniel L. Nelson and Michael M. Cox, Publisher: W.H.
 Freeman & Co., New York, NY We are using this textbook because it was already used for BIOL 402.
 Much of the information content is excellent, but the images are not particularly interesting.
 We will jump around and cover roughly 9 chapters in this book.

-I will also occasionally be handing out papers and photocopies of pages from other textbooks and online journals.
+I will also occasionally be sending out PDFs of papers and copies of pages from other textbooks and online journals.
 Important: Please read the reading assignments before class, I will assume that you have.